MikeyC24/ruby-flash-app-pgdb/README.md

 known issues, bugs, and points

-1. bootstrap dropdown menu is not working on test local:host enviroment, for now have the links in dropdown menu set up on top
+1. bootstrap dropdown menu is not working on test local:host enviroment, for now have the links in dropdown menu set up on top SOLVED

-2.
+2. look into this for id integars reset ActiveRecord::Base.connection.reset_pk_sequence!('table_name')

 puma for testing/dev